 I love to put the experiences and observations of every day into words, in the form of poetry – turning the ordinary into the extraordinary.
 I believe in connecting with the natural world, and am honored to be able to share that connection in this particular form.
 I hope you will join me here, take a few moments to read, relax, contemplate.
 Thank you.

 Holding a B.A. in Music, Carol has performed in the U.S., Canada, and the UK.
-Ensembles to her credit include Shilombish, White Elk, Zionsville Flute Choir, American Crow.
-As well as being a vocalist, Carol also performs on silver flute, Native American style flute, bass guitar.
+Ensembles to her credit include Shilombish, White Elk, Zionsville Flute Choir, American Crow, and Encomium.
+As well as being a vocalist, Carol also performs on Native American style flute, bass guitar, bass lute/gallichon, and silver flute.

 Also an avid equestrian, Carol is a certified Equine Sports Massage Therapist, and loves to spend time with her mule, Andromeda.